-Air freight invoice processing can be a challenge for many organizations that need to capture the invoice data for their TMS or ERP.
-Here’s how companies are currently extracting freight invoice information along with how changes in technology are allowing for more precise data capture.
+Air freight invoice processing can be a challenge for many organizations that need to accurately capture the invoice data for their TMS or ERP.
+Here’s a high level overview how companies are currently extracting freight invoice information along with how changes in technology are allowing for more precise data capture.

-Paper is the traditional method for freight invoice submission.
-Many organizations extract the data using manual data entry, along with its associated resource costs and manual error rates.
+Paper has always been the traditional method for air freight invoice submission.
+Many smaller organizations still extract the data using manual data entry because of the complexity of the invoice.
+Associated resource costs and manual error rates can be high.

-OCR is a method by which paper is scanned and converted to an electronic format that can be accepted into a TMS or ERP.
+OCR is the most popular method : paper is scanned and converted to an electronic format that can be accepted into a TMS or ERP.
 However, the inherent inaccuracies of even the most advanced OCR technologies require AP staff to validate the data with manual intervention.
 Accuracy rates are in the 80-95% range.

 PDF image files require the same level of processing and manual intervention as described above for OCR, with the same manual validation and accuracy rates as OCR.
-This includes freight invoices output by a scanner such as PNG, JPG or TIFF.
+This includes freight invoice file formats output by a scanner such as PNG, JPG or TIFF.

 EDI is the exchange of EDI documentation (EDI or XML files) using standardized languages transferred through internet protocols (FTP, HTTP or AS1, 2 and 4) between transacting organizations.
-Because the adoption of this system requires complete business process change and specialist resource, this method is often adopted by larger organizations that can afford to implement EDI.
+Because the adoption of this system requires complete business process change and specialist resources, this method is often adopted by larger organizations that have an infrastructure to support EDI.
 EDI has 100% data accuracy rates.

-The disadvantage is that supplier adoption is low because the technical, process and financial constraints encourage suppliers to continue to send paper freight invoices.
+The disadvantage for EDI is that supplier adoption is low because the technical, process and financial constraints encourage suppliers to continue to send paper freight invoices.

 That’s because portals require a supplier to export a freight invoice from their ERP and then raise the invoice all over again within the portal.
 Often the supplier must download a program to use and pay for the service, all of which are disincentives.
 Accuracy rates are dependent on manual entry.

-One of the most inexpensive options for both buyers and sellers is extracting data from PDF or electronic freight invoices.
+One of the most inexpensive options for both buyers and sellers is extracting data from a PDF for air frieght invoice processing.
 The data extraction is accurate because there is no “interpretation” of the data, as you would have in OCR.